Leokuf/Codex/Philosophy/Rules.md

 - Know a few languages well and you can join the conversation.
 - All technologists are both designers and developers.

+# Religion
+- There are moral truths and a good person seeks to find these.
+- God is an antidote to chaos.